UAW LOCAL 4811 BYLAWS

 Article 18, Appeals

 Section 1.
-Consistent with the Constitution of the International Union, UAW, a member feeling themself aggrieved by any action, inaction or decision of the Local Union, Campus, or one of its representatives must initiate their complaint or appeal within sixty (60) days of the time they were aware, or reasonably should have been aware of the action, inaction or decision.
-This appeal shall be made to the membership or delegate body immediately responsible for the official, Officer action or decision under challenge.
+Consistent with the Constitution of the International Union, UAW, a member feeling themself aggrieved by any action, inaction or decision of the Local Union, Campus, or one of its representatives must initiate their complaint or appeal within sixty (60) calendar days of the time they were aware, or reasonably should have been aware of the action, inaction or decision.
+This appeal shall be made to the membership or delegate body immediately responsible for the representative, action or decision under challenge.

 Section 2.
-A member who files an appeal at the Campus shall be able to appeal to the Local Union within thirty (30) days of the response of the Campus.
+A member who files an appeal at the Campus shall be able to appeal to the Local Union within thirty (30) calendar days of the response of the Campus.

 Section 4.
 Whichever of these bodies the matter is referred to shall consult with the grievant and permit their full opportunity to be heard prior to making a decision.